sid2934/DndNotes/Readme.md

        * Frequents the market a few blocks away from the HitWT...
 Chicken Stall @ wet market
        * Did not go to the meat pie stall January 18th

-1) Follow Olrick
+2) Follow Olrick [COMPLETED]
    * Olrick took Ragnar and is likely heading back to his "clients"
-   * Took Ragnar on cart and left Krag lake heading south
+   * Took Ragnar on cart and left Crag lake heading south
    * We caught up to Olrick/Ragnar
    * We will escort them to the contract collection
+   * Outcome: Eric the Black's "Mercenary Guild"

+3) Find and bring Tobias Haarstad ALIVE
+   * Return target to Eric the Black to exchange for Ragnar
+   * More details after acceptance
+   * Meet in the Hogs Blood Tavern in Fyr
+     * Second floor - private room
+     * Password is "blood-in-snow"

 ### Items

 1) Praedyth has a ring that had a severed finger attached.
     * Logo matches the Rams Head Warehouse
     * Lofi had a ring that matched this design (Praedyth in possession of it)

+## Fyr

+### Places (Fyr)

+1) Hogs Blood Tavern

+### People (Fyr)

+1) Tobias Haarstad
+   * Prominent city council member
+   * Sizable Bounty on him
+   * Bounty placed about a year ago